-Currently, there is no medication therapy established for the treatment of meth withdrawal symptoms.
+Currently, there is no medication therapy established for the substance abuse treatment of meth withdrawal symptoms.
 The FDA has not approved any medication for the struggles associated with a meth comedown.

 However, detox centers may prescribe medications to help support the individual when symptoms arise alongside therapy.

-To help with the symptoms associated with the comedown of meth you may consider:
+To help with the symptoms associated with the comedown of you may consider:

 - Staying hydrated – increase water and fluid consumption to avoid dehydration to help fight the weakness and fatigue associated with coming down off of meth.

 - Getting plenty of sleep – Sufficient sleep can help relieve symptoms that occur during a meth comedown.
 One of the effects produced by meth use is the ability to stay up for extended periods of time, so letting your body rest can help your overstimulated mind and body.